 In April 1955, LeVier, Johnson, Bissell, and Ritland flew to Nevada on a two-day survey of the most promising lakebeds.
 After examining Groom Lake, it was obvious that this was an ideal location for the test site.
 It offered excellent flying weather and unparalleled remoteness.
 The abandoned airfield that Ritland had remembered was overgrown and unusable, but the lakebed was a different story.
 Bissell later described the hard-packed playa as "a perfect natural landing field ... as smooth as a billiard table without anything being done to it."

-Kelly Johnson had originally balked at the choice of Groom Lake because it was farther from Burbank than he would have liked, and because of its proximity to the Nevada Proving Ground (later renamed Nevada Test Site).
+Kelly Johnson had originally balked at the choice of Groom Lake because it was farther from Burbank than he would have liked, and because of its proximity to the Nevada Proving Ground (later renamed Nevada Test Site, today named Nevada National Security Site).
 Johnson was understandably concerned about conducting a flight test program adjacent to an active nuclear test site.
 In fact, Groom Lake lay directly in the primary "downwind" path of radioactive fallout from aboveground shots.

 Johnson ultimately accepted Ritland's recommendation because AEC security restrictions would help shield the operation from public view.
 Bissell secured a Presidential action adding the Groom Lake area to the AEC proving ground.